83 Best Jane Austen Quotes (Free Journal)

 15. “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.” – Pride and Prejudice

 16. “I declare after all there is no enjoyment like reading!
-How much sooner one tires of any thing than of a book!”- Pride and Prejudice
+How much sooner one tires of anything than of a book!”- Pride and Prejudice

 17. “We are all fools whether we dance or not, but we are all the happier for it.” – Pride and Prejudice

 18. “An unhappy alternative is before you, Elizabeth.
 From this day you must be a stranger to one of your parents.
-Your mother will never see you again if you do not marry Mr. Collins, an I will never see you again if you do. ” – Pride and Prejudice
+Your mother will never see you again if you do not marry Mr. Collins, and I will never see you again if you do. ” – Pride and Prejudice

 19. “There is a stubbornness about me that never can bear to be frightened at the will of others.
 My courage always rises at every attempt to intimidate me.” – Pride and Prejudice